telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/report-wizards/product-catalog-report-wizard.md

 previous_url: /ProductCatalogWizardWalkthrough
 ---

-# Product Catalog Report Wizard in the Report Designer
+# Product Catalog Report Wizard of the Report Designer

 Product catalogs are among the most useful business presentation documents and Telerik reporting provides a way to create such catalogs easy and quick.
 The current walkthrough will explain how to generate product catalogs using the Product Catalog Template using only a report designer of your choice.